 Continuity: they made sure the website was updated on regular basis with opinion pieces, news, and video content.
 A follow-up video campaign called “Pocket Money” launched a few months later as a sequel to the first video.

-Outbrain experts can help you align your strategy within the content journey.
+Outbrain experts can help you align your strategy with the content journey.